UK Mountains

 Waterfoot made a good starting point for the climb of Hail Storm Hill.
 There’s a bit of road walking but it soon gives way to tracks and paths as it makes its way up and around Cowpe reservoir.

 Onto the summit ridge, the path more or less disappears in the direction of the summit.
-As a summer walk it’s quite easy, as a winter walk it would be tough, muddy and slippy.
+As a summer walk it’s quite easy, as a winter walk it would be tough, muddy and slippery.

 Finally the summit arrives, marked by a small pile of stones.
 The descent was through the Cowpe quarry which was quite interesting.
 From there I followed the Pennine Bridleway all the way back to Waterfoot on a good track making a really nice circular walk with excellent views on the summit.